Amy Ferguson

 Amy Ferguson is an American actress and model.
-Ferguson is also a singer-songwriter who goes by the stage name of "Grandma Dirt."
+Ferguson is also a singer-songwriter.

 Life and career

-Ferguson was born in Cincinnati raised in southern Ohio.
+Ferguson was born in Cincinnati and raised in southern Ohio.
 She attended Dr. John Hole Elementary School in Washington Township and graduated in 2000 from Alter High School in Kettering, Ohio.
 She opted to move to New York City rather than attend college, and signed with the Ford Modeling Agency.
 She worked as a model in Italy, France, Japan, and South Africa, and appeared in television commercials for AT&T and Intel.
+Her first role was as a model in an episode of As The World Turns at age 19.